Wagoner, Oklahoma

 Wagoner is a city in Wagoner County, Oklahoma, United States.
-The population was 8,323 at the 2010 census, compared to the figure of 7,669 recorded in 2000.
+As of the 2020 census, Wagoner had a population of 7,621.
 It is the county seat of Wagoner County.
 Wagoner became the first city incorporated in Indian Territory on January 4, 1896.

 History

 Wagoner is along the path of the Texas Road cattle trail, and the later Jefferson Highway of the early National Trail System, both roughly along the route of U.S. Route 69 through Oklahoma today.
 The town began as a small community at the intersection of the Missouri-Kansas-Texas (MKT) Railway and the Kansas and Arkansas Valley Railway (later the Missouri Pacific Railway), when William McAnally, a foreman for the MKT built a small hotel at this isolated location in June 1887.
 By the next summer others had built two more hotels and two general stores.
 The town was named for railroad dispatcher Henry "Big Foot" Wagoner, who had reported the need for a railroad switch nearby to accommodate the shipment of logs and hay.
 The switch had been previously named "Wagoner's Switch."
 The switch soon relocated to the town and caused the development of a major cattle shipping business.

 By 1894, the community had 642 names in a local census.
 A local newspaper began promoting the town in 1895, encouraging more people to move to there.
 By 1896, there were approximately 1,500 residents.
 In the fall of 1895, the community formed a commission that circulated a petition requesting incorporation under the statutes of Arkansas.
 Incorporation was granted by the U. S. District Court on January 4, 1896, making Wagoner the first city incorporated in Indian Territory.